Skip to main content

 Electronic Travel Authorisation (ETA)

-In addition to the above, note that nationals of some countries will now be required to obtain an Electronic Travel Authorisation (ETA) in order to trave to the UK.
+In addition to the above, note that nationals of some countries will now be required to obtain an Electronic Travel Authorisation (ETA) in order to travel to the UK.
 At present, this applies to nationals of Bahrain, Jordan, Kuwait, Oman, Qatar, Saudi Arabia and United Arab Emirates.
-However, further nationalities may be added to this requirement throughout 2024.
-Please visit the UKVI website for further information.
+However, by April 2025, all visitors who do not need a visa for short stays up to six months, will need Electronic Travel Authorisation (ETA) – a digital permission to travel to the UK.

 An ETA is not a visa/immigration status, but permission to travel to the UK.
 If applicable, you may need one if you are coming to the UK as a visitor and do not need a visa to do (please see section above on non-visa nationals).
-Note that you do not need to apply for an ETA if you have already obtained a visa to come to the UK.
+Note that you do not need to apply for an ETA if you have a visa to come to the UK.

 Electronic Passport Gates